Subash/Prepros/docs/contents/index.md

 template: index.jade
 ---

-Prepros is a compiler for preprocessing languages like less, sass, compass, stylus, jade, slim and haml.
-Prepros can live refresh your browser whenever you change your code on your favourite editor.
+Prepros is a GUI compiler for preprocessing languages such as less, sass, compass, stylus, jade, slim, markdown and haml.
+Prepros can also live refresh your browser whenever you change your code on your favourite editor.

 ### Some cool features of Prepros
 * Compile almost every preprocessing language